MattSchott/Video-Activity-Measurement/README.md

 Install python
 https://www.python.org/downloads/

-Install opencv and numpy
+Install the packages opencv and numpy
 Open the comand line (e.g win-key and then type cmd) type *python -m pip install OpenCV-Python numpy*

-Download all files from the respository in the same folder
+Download all files from the github respository in the same folder

-### Start Skript
+### Start the script
-by Doubleclicking on script or in the command line type *python DaphniaVideoActivity_4_3.py*
+by double clicking on the script or typing *python DaphniaVideoActivity_4_3.py* in the command line.
 - select the example video
-- select the petri dishes by clicking on the upper left and the lower left corner oof each dish
+- Select the Petri dishes by clicking on the top left and bottom left corner of each dish.
-- press Esc to leave ROI marking -> this generates "Calpoints.txt" with the coordinates.
-With this file in the folder in further analysis the ROIs muss not be defined
+- Press Esc to exit the ROI selection -> this will create a "Calpoints.txt" file with the coordinates.
+With this file in the folder, the ROIs do not need to be defined in further analysis.
+If you want to redefine the ROIs, delete the Calpoints.txt file.
-- Analysis runs through and generates one png with a screenshot of the ROIs, one screenshot of all tracks, one *-addup.txt and one *-100frame.txt.
+- The analysis runs and generates a png with a screenshot of the ROIs, a screenshot of all tracks, a *-addup.txt and a *-100frame.txt.
+- In the addup file, every movement leaves a white path and stays white.
+If the animal moves over the same area, this is not recorded.
+This is for recognising if animals move on a position or travel far.
+- In the 100frame-file the white areas are reset every 100 frames (in a 25fps video this is every 4 seconds).
+This is what most people use.